vicrucann/rshell-mat/README.md

 **It is the responsibility of user to split and merge the data as a pre- and after- data processing**.
 The main task of the distribution bash is to tranfer the split data to the servers, run the necessary computations and bring all the results data back to the local machine for further usage withing matlab.

-The distribution scripts assume all the remote machines have the same login id and are accessed using public key authorization (pass phrase), a tutorial on [How do I set up SSH public-key authoentication to connect to a remote systen](https://kb.iu.edu/d/aews).
+The distribution scripts assume all the remote machines have the same login id and are accessed using public key authorization (pass phrase), a tutorial on [How do I set up SSH public-key authentication to connect to a remote system](https://kb.iu.edu/d/aews).

 When using a Windows maching as a SSHD server, it is necessary to install and configure cygwin: [Cygwin - SSHD Configuration](techtorials.me/cygwin/sshd-configuration/).